kejace/blockapps-articles/bloc.md

 ![bloc init](https://raw.githubusercontent.com/blockapps/bloc/readme-images/readme_img/bloc_init.png)

-bloc init builds a base structure for your blockchain app as well as set some default values for transacting.
+bloc init builds a base structure for your blockchain app as well as sets some default parameters values for creating transactions.
 These can be edited in the config.yaml file in your app directory.

 Now in your app directory run